staudenmeir/laravel-cte/README.md

 ### Lumen

-If you are using Lumen, you have to instantiate the query builder manually:
+If you are using Lumen, you need to instantiate the query builder manually:

 ```php
 $builder = new \Staudenmeir\LaravelCte\Query\Builder(app('db')->connection());